Erkki Korpimäki

 - Behavioral Ecology and Sociobiology

-(A1 Refereed original research article in a scientific journal) - Increased autumn rainfall disrupts predator-prey interactions in fragmented boreal forests (2017)
+(A1 Refereed original research article in a scientific journal) - Estimating the long-term repeatability of food-hoarding behaviours in an avian predator (2021)

 - Global Change Biology